 What investment services and advice can you provide me?
 Our Professionals are qualified to offer investment advisory services.
-Each Professional generally provides access to a wide array of investment products depending on suitability, such as stocks, bonds, mutual funds, exchange-traded funds (ETFs), and brokered certificates of deposit (e.g. CDs).
-The range of investment options available to you may be limited depending on your investment size, ability to meet account minimum requirements, your personal risk tolerances, suitability and other such qualifications.
-Accounts are generally $500,000, or more, but are open to negotiation.
+Each Professional generally provides access to an array of investment products depending on suitability, such as stocks, bonds, mutual funds, exchange-traded funds (ETFs), and brokered certificates of deposit (e.g. CDs).
+The range of investment options available to you may be limited depending on your investment size, ability to meet account minimum requirements, your personal risk tolerances, suitability, and other such qualifications.
+Accounts are generally $500,000, or more, but are open to negotiation depending on client needs and complexity.
 We encourage you to ask your Professional whether any investment limitations or account requirements apply.
-HCA additionally will provide ongoing monitoring of your portfolio in accordance with agreed upon instructions in the investment advisory agreement.
+HCA will additionally provide ongoing monitoring of your portfolio in accordance with agreed upon instructions in the investment advisory agreement.

-Services Provided: By entering into an advisory agreement with HCA, you appoint HCA as the investment manager to supervise and direct the investments of the account on a discretionary basis in accordance with your stated objectives and financial goals.
+Services Provided: By entering into an advisory agreement with HCA, you appoint HCA as the investment manager to actively supervise and direct the investments of the account on a discretionary basis in accordance with your stated objectives and financial goals.
 Discretionary means that by entering into an agreement with us, we’re allowed to buy and sell investments in your account without asking you in advance.
 Any limitations will be described in the advisory agreement.
-We will have discretion until the advisory agreement is terminated by you or our firm.
+We will have discretion of your account activities until the advisory agreement is terminated by you or our firm.
 HCA will render to you, at least quarterly, an electronic or written summary review of your account(s).
-HCA Financial Professionals will meet with clients based on an agreed upon preference, needs, and complexity of account(s), but not less than annually.
+HCA Financial Professionals will meet with clients based on an agreed upon preference, needs, and complexity of account(s), but not less than annually unless otherwise discussed and agreed upon.
 Additional information about our advisory services can be found in our Form ADV, Part 2, firm brochure.

 Comparison with Typical Brokerage Accounts: HCA does not offer brokerage services.
 You could utilize a brokerage account for investing, where you will typically pay a transaction-based fee, generally referred to as a commission.